tonylixu/ldap/memberOf/README.md

 You should see some outputs
 ```

-4. Create the following two files `refint1.ldif` and `refint2.ldif`:
+4. **You might not need to do step 4 and step 5, I suggest you try step 6 first, if doesn't work, comand back here.** Create the following two files `refint1.ldif` and `refint2.ldif`:
 ```bash
 # refint1.ldif
 dn: cn=module{1},cn=config